zacps/memento/README.md

 # Memento

-is a Python library for running computationally expensive experiments.
+Memento is a Python library for running computationally expensive experiments.

 If you need to run a large number of time-consuming experiments Memento can help:
 * Structure your configuration